zuzella/AI-Project-BookMuse/README.md

-# 📚 Book Recommender System
+# 📚 BookMuse – Book Recommender System
 **NLP Project – EADA**

 ---

-## 1. Project Motivation
+## 1. Project Overview

-The goal of this project is to build a content-based book recommender system using Natural Language Processing (NLP) techniques.
+BookMuse is a content-based book recommendation system built using Natural Language Processing (NLP) techniques.

-The system recommends books based on textual similarity, using information such as:

-- Title
-- Authors
-- Categories
-- Description
+The system allows users to discover books in two main ways:
+- interacting with an AI assistant
+- using an agent with multiple tools

-The objective is not only to build a working application, but to understand and explain the full NLP pipeline behind the recommendations.
+The goal of this project was not only to build a working recommender, but to design a complete pipeline from raw text data to an interactive application.

 ---

+## 2. What Makes This Project Different

+Compared to standard TF-IDF recommender systems, we extended our project with:

+- 🎯 Interactive web interface (Gradio)
+- 🤖 AI-powered “Ask AI” feature (RAG-based approach)
+- ⚙️ Agent system with multiple tools
+- 🔍 Multiple ways to interact with the same model

+This makes the system closer to a real product rather than a simple model.

+---

-## 2. Dataset Description
+## 3. Dataset Description

-We use a CSV dataset containing book metadata, including:
+We use a dataset of book metadata (`books.csv`) including:

 - `title`
 - `authors`